 Sweet acacia can grow in any soil — sandy, loam, clay, alkaline, caliche — provided it’s well-draining.

-In disturbed soils, they are a pioneer species that grows where few other trees will.
+In disturbed soils, it’s a pioneer species that grows where few other trees will.
 Pioneer species help to re-establish disturbed areas and bring life back to barren land.

 Sweet Acacia: